MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/IBMDb2Database.md

 1. Select the **IBM Db2 database** option in the **Power Query - Connect to data source** page.

 2. Specify the IBM Db2 server to connect to in **Server**.
 If a port is required, specify it by using the format *ServerName:Port*, where *Port* is the port number.
 Also, enter the IBM Db2 database you want to access in **Database**.
-In this example, the server name and port are `TestIBMDb2server.contoso.com:4000` and the IBM Db2 database being accessed in `NORTHWD2`
+In this example, the server name and port are `TestIBMDb2server.contoso.com:4000` and the IBM Db2 database being accessed is `NORTHWD2`

 3. Select the name of your on-premises data gateway.